oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 11. Under **Incremental discovery**, from the **Actions** menu, select **Manage results**.

     The **Incremental discovery** panel opens.
-Here you can approve and reject incremental discovery results or specific results.
+Here you can approve and reject incremental discovery results.

-12. Select **All incremental discovery results**, and then select **Approve**.
+12. Scroll down and select **All incremental discovery results**, and then select **Approve**.

     ![Approve all incremental discovery results](images/approve-discovery-results.png "Approve all incremental discovery results")